 Each operating tank's outlet valve has two limit switches to indicate valve position.
-The closed limit switch is DPDT.
+The closed limit switch is DPDT for redundancy and each pole must be connected to both SYS-1 and SYS-2 as indicated on the Terminal Block Connection drawing.
 The closed limit switch must close when the valve is fully closed.
 When the closed limit switch is closed the associated tank's valve graphic display closed light must activate.
 When the valve is fully open, the open limit switch is closed.
 At this time the associated tank's valve graphic display open light must activate.